dpcorbett/simple-list/README.md

 # simple-list

-A simple contiguous list wriiten in C. It comes with a cli driver (interface).
+A simple contiguous list written in C. It comes with a cli test driver.

 #### Written by Dave Corbett 10-Aug-2001